• Skip to primary navigation

 8. Wash Their Toys Or Bikes

-Arm your child with a bucket of sudsy water and a sponge, and set her loose to wash her bike, scooter, or outdoor toy.
+Arm your child with a bucket of sudsy water and a sponge, and set her loose to wash her bike, scooter, or outdoor toys.
 Don’t be surprised if your child starts washing everything in sight!

 9. Go On A Hunt For Bugs